 Similarly, a VSM uses symbols to illustrate the important parts of the value stream such as the process steps, suppliers/customers, inventory, transportation, product/information flow, and so on.

-Companion uses these standard, industry-recognized symbols so that everyone in your organization will be able to read and understand your VSM.
-For a full listing of the symbols available in the Companion VSM tool, press the F1 key to open Help on the web and navigate to the Value Stream Map Shapes section.
+Engage uses these standard, industry-recognized symbols so that everyone in your organization will be able to read and understand your VSM.
+For a full listing of the symbols available in the Engage VSM tool, press the F1 key to open Help on the web and navigate to the Value Stream Map Shapes section.

 Reason 4: Maps Contain Arcane Clues to Follow to Find the Hidden Treasure